CubeBerry/CubeEngine/README.md

 Currently it only supports MSVC compiler(Visual Studio 2022 Recommended).
 1. Open CMD at a root directory.
 2. Input "mkdir build" -> "cd build" -> "cmake .."
+3. Set "Project" project as a startup project

 All required APIs and Libraries are integrated in Project.